gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 On the other hand Ferrari's plan was daring, given the conditions.
 As mentioned before, the risk of tyre degredation and drop in performance was a very real threat when executing a one-stop strategy.
-Concurrently, in the event one finds themselves with good track position, they run the possibility of needing to defend their position on worn tyres which is a difficult task.
-Charles Leclerc, in a post-race interview made it clear that Ferrari was not entirely confident in the one-stop strategy in the beginning stages of the race after receiving news that Red Bull was experiencing graining on the hard tire compound.
-However, Leclerc had a gut feeling that it was the correct play to pressure Norris into pitting.
-Leclerc in a post-race interview explained that pressuring Norris into pitting in front of him helped the handling of his car.
-The reason this is important is due to the fact Leclerc was not driving in dirty (turbulent) air but rather clean air.
-By driving in clean air, Leclerc's car was able to full optimize the aerodynamic setup for the remainder of the race.
+Concurrently, if Leclerc found himself with good track position, he would run the possibility of needing to defend his position on worn tyres which is a difficult task.
+This corresponds to the downside of the one-stop strategy because in theory Leclerc would be tailed by competitors with fresher tyres.
+However, in a post-race interview, leclerc made it clear that Ferrari was not entirely confident in the one-stop strategy in the beginning stages of the race after receiving news that Red Bull was experiencing graining on the hard tyre compound.
+Nonetheless, Leclerc had a gut feeling that it was the correct play to pressure Norris into pitting.
+He would state in an interview that pressuring Norris into pitting in front of him helped the handling of his car.
+This is due to the fact that he was not driving in dirty (turbulent) air but rather clean air.
+By driving in clean air, Leclerc's car was able to full optimize the aerodynamic setup for the remainder of the race, which played a crucial role in his ability to preserve his tyre life.
 We will come back to the topic of the car's aerodynamics in section 5.
-Below is a graph of Leclerc's lap times through the entire race, once again with spikes indicating when he entered the pits (lap 15):
+Below is a graph of Leclerc's lap times through the entire race, once again with the spike indicating when he entered the pits (lap 15):